Chibez/What-s-the-most-important-computer-security-technology-or-strategy/README.md

 Scalability
 Interoperability

 Strategy three: Creating Mechanisms for IT Security

 Some basic mechanisms that are in place for ensuring IT security are − link-oriented security measures, end-to-end security measures, association-oriented measures, and data encryption.
 These methods differ in their internal application features and also in the attributes of the security they provide.
 Let us discuss them in brief.

-Link-Oriented Measures

-It delivers security while transferring data between two nodes, irrespective of the eventual source and destination of the data.
+Link-Oriented Measures: It delivers security while transferring data between two nodes, irrespective of the eventual source and destination of the data.

-End-to-End Measures

-It is a medium for transporting Protocol Data Units (PDUs) in a protected manner from source to destination in such a way that disruption of any of their communication links does not violate security.
+End-to-End Measures: It is a medium for transporting Protocol Data Units (PDUs) in a protected manner from source to destination in such a way that disruption of any of their communication links does not violate security.

-Association-Oriented Measures

-Association-oriented measures are a modified set of end-to-end measures that protect every association individually.
+Association-Oriented Measures: Association-oriented measures are a modified set of end-to-end measures that protect every association individually.

-Data Encryption

-It defines some general features of conventional ciphers and the recently developed class of public-key ciphers.
+Data Encryption: It defines some general features of conventional ciphers and the recently developed class of public-key ciphers.
 It encodes information in a way that only the authorized personnel can decrypt them.

 Strategy four: Creating an Assurance Framework

 The objective of this strategy is to design an outline in compliance with the global security standards through traditional products, processes, people, and technology.
 To cater to the national security requirements, a national framework known as the Cybersecurity Assurance Framework was developed.
 It accommodates critical infrastructure organizations and the governments through "Enabling and Endorsing" actions.

-Trusted Company Certification

-Existing models such as SEI CMM levels are exclusively meant for software development processes and do not address security issues.
+Trusted Company Certification: Existing models such as SEI CMM levels are exclusively meant for software development processes and do not address security issues.
 Therefore, several efforts are made to create a model based on self-certification concept and on the lines of Software Capability Maturity Model (SW-CMM) of CMU, USA.
 The structure that has been produced through such association between industry and government, comprises of the following:

 •	standards